nye17/javelin/README.rst

     260.06502   10.33037    0.50000
     270.06752   10.70079    0.50000

-where the 1st, 2nd, and 3rd columns are *observing epoch*, *light curve value*, and *measurement uncertainty*, respectively.
+where the 1st, 2nd, and 3rd columns are *the observing epoch*, *the light curve value*, and *the measurement uncertainty*, respectively.
 Since the basic data unit in JAVELIN  is a ``LightCurve`` object, you need to read the data files through a function into the ``LightCurve`` object.
 Open a Python terminal in the ``dat`` directory and then do::